 Supported by all Windows versions

 This method of naming 32 and 64 bit folders is supported by all 64-bit Windows that have been released on the market.
 Both client versions and server versions of Windows support this.
-The following Windows versions support this naming system:
+The following versions of Windows support this naming system:

-Client operating systems: Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10
+Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10

 If you want to have more information about the different versions of the Program Files and System folder, and want to have a general overview of the WOW64 technology, you should read the Best Practices for WOW64 document at Microsoft's website (see the 64-bit System Archive section).
 More information is also available in these two articles on our website: